Marie Claire: United States

-The U.S. edition of the magazine was started by the Hearst Corporation, based in New York City, in 1994.
-Hearst has branch offices in France, Italy, and several locations in the United States including Detroit, the West Coast, New England, the Midwest, the Southwest, and the Southeast.
-The Esquire Network reality television series Running In Heels follows three interns working in the NYC office of the magazine.
 The editor-in-chief from 2012 to 2020 was Anne Fulenwider.
 On 9 December 2019, Hearst Magazines announced that Fulenwider would be leaving her post at the end of the year.
 Aya Kanai, then chief fashion director of Hearst, was named the new editor of the women's magazine and started in January 2020.
 Sally Holmes took the helm in September from Aya Kanai, who surprised Hearst execs when she jumped ship to Pinterest after just nine months as editor in chief.

 During the pandemic, Hearst quietly reduced the title's print frequency from 11 issues to seven in 2020 and instead launched its first digital issue with cover face Janet Mock.
 It also made Marie Claire's 2020 Power Trip virtual.
-Power Trip is Marie Claire's annual 36-hour, invite-only, all-expenses-paid networking conference for successful women across all industries that Fulenwider launched in 2016 as a way to make the magazine stand out in the event space.
-In May 2021, Future US acquired the American edition of Marie Claire magazine from Hearst and has published it since June 2021.
+Power Trip is an annual 36-hour, invite-only, all-expenses-paid networking conference for successful women across all industries that Fulenwider launched in 2016 as a way to make the magazine stand out in the event space.
+In May 2021, Future US acquired the American edition of Marie Claire from Hearst and has published it since June 2021.
 In September 2021, it was announced that the Summer 2021 issue of Marie Claire would be its last monthly print edition, and remaining subscribers would receive issues of Harper's Bazaar.
 That same year, Power Trip was once again an in-person experiential event.
 In June 2022, Future relaunched Marie Claire in print with its Beauty Changemakers Issue.

-Online, Marie Claire claims to reach 15 million visitors per month.
+Through its digital edition, Marie Claire reported a reach of up to 15 million visitors per month.